 - 7.1.
 Location.
-The School shall provide educational services, including the delivery of instruction, at the location(s) identified in Exhibit A (Educational Program); provided that the School may conduct class site visits to temporary locations not identified in Exhibit A and may provide instruction at such temporary locations not to exceed 30 days.
+The School shall provide educational services, including the delivery of instruction, at the location(s) identified in Exhibit A (Educational Program); provided that the School may conduct class site visits to temporary locations not identified in Exhibit A and, with notice to the Commission, may provide educational services at temporary locations for a period not to exceed 30 calendar days.
 The School shall not operate in any other location without the prior written approval of the Commission. - 7.2.
 Occupancy Rights.
 The School shall possess the lawful right to occupy and use the premises on which the School operates.
-The School shall provide the Commission a copy of the School's lease, deed or other occupancy agreement for all locations identified in Exhibit A (Educational Program), except if the School occupies DOE school facilities.
+The School shall provide the Commission a copy of the

-- 7.3.
+- School's lease, deed, or other occupancy agreement for all locations identified in Exhibit A (Educational Program), except if the School occupies DOE school facilities. - 7.3.
 Compliance with Codes.
-The School shall be located in facilities that comply with all applicable State and county building, zoning, fire, health and safety code requirements. - 7.3.1.If the School is located in facilities other than DOE facilities, the School shall obtain and maintain any necessary certificates or permits required for use and occupancy of the School's facilities from the applicable building, zoning, fire, health and safety authorities.
-The School shall immediately notify the Commission in the event that any such certificate or permit is jeopardized, suspended or revoked. - 7.3.2.
-The School shall comply at all times with the occupancy capacity limits set by zoning, building, fire and other applicable regulations. - 7.3.3.Any other law to the contrary notwithstanding, any exemptions from building, zoning, fire, health and safety laws, regulations, codes, standards and requirements shall not be applicable to the School except as authorized by the Commission, which approval shall not be unreasonably withheld.
+The School shall be located in facilities that comply with all applicable State and county building, zoning, fire, health, and safety code requirements. - 7.3.1.
+If the School is located in facilities other than DOE facilities, the School shall obtain and maintain any necessary certificates or permits required for use and occupancy of the School's facilities from the applicable building, zoning, fire, health, and safety authorities.
+The School shall immediately notify the Commission in the event that any such certificate or permit is jeopardized, suspended, or revoked. - 7.3.2.
+The School shall comply at all times with the occupancy capacity limits set by zoning, building, fire, and other applicable regulations. - 7.3.3.
+Any other law to the contrary notwithstanding, any categorical exemptions afforded to State agencies from building, zoning, fire, health and safety laws, regulations, codes, standards, and requirements shall not be applicable to the School except as approved by the Commission, which approval shall not be unreasonably withheld.
 Where necessary, the School shall be responsible for requesting permits and approvals from appropriate governmental agencies in compliance with this subparagraph. - 7.4.
 Relocation or Expansion.
-The School's relocation or expansion to different facilities shall constitute a material change in the Contract and shall require prior written approval by the Commission.
-Approval shall be subject to the following conditions: - (a) Prior written request to the Commission for approval of such relocation or expansion; - (b) Submission to the Commission of a Certificate of Occupancy for the new facilities at least 30 days prior to the first day of occupancy; - (c) Submission to the Commission of a lease, deed or other document showing the School possesses the right to occupy the new premises; - (d) Documentation that the new facilities meet applicable health, safety, fire, building and zoning code requirements; and - (e) Documentation that the new facilities are of sufficient size to safely house anticipated enrollment.
+The School's relocation or expansion to different facilities shall constitute a material change in the Contract and shall require prior written approval by the Commission pursuant to Section 3.2.
+Upon such approval, the School's relocation or expansion shall be contingent upon its meeting the following conditions: - (a) Submission to the Commission of a Certificate of Occupancy for the new facilities prior to the first day of occupancy; - (b) Submission to the Commission of a lease, deed, or other document showing the School possesses the right to occupy the new premises; - (c) Submission to the Commission of documentation that the new facilities meet applicable health, safety, fire, building, and zoning code requirements; and - (c) Submission to the Commission of documentation that the new facilities are of sufficient size to safely house anticipated enrollment.